pretzelhands/jinx/CONTRIBUTING.md

 Feel free to add new modules if the functionality you're building doesn't fit anywhere else.

+## Technologies used

+`jinx` aims to be dependent on as few things as possible.
+So if you're implementing something, please keep in mind what tools come delivered with an average Linux/macOS install on a developer machine.
+Using things such as small Python scripts, `sed`, `awk`, etc. is fine, but please don't go adding a `package.json` so you can pull in a Node package.

 ## Versioning

 I try to adhere to [Semantic Versioning](https://semver.org/) as best I can.
 Things might be a bit different